Time-Fractional KdV Equation: Formulation and Solution using Variational Methods: Introduction

-This paper is organized as follows: Section 2 is devoted to describe the formulation of the time-fractional KdV (FKdV) equation using the variational Euler-Lagrange method.
-In section 3, the resultant time-FKdV equation is solved approximately using VIM.
-Section 4 contains the results of calculations and discussion of these results.
+This paper is organized as follows: Section 2 is devoted to describe the formulation of the time-fractional KdV (TFKdV) equation using the variational Euler-Lagrange method.
+In section 3, the resultant TFKdV equation is solved approximately using VIM.
+Section 4 contains the results and discussion of this work.